cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 at all, as its restriction of choices can create some additional performance cost and code complexity.

-{{-cbor}}'s core requirements are designed to provide well-understood and easy-to-implement rules while maximizing coverage, i.e., the subset of CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.
+{{-cbor}}'s "Core Deterministic Encoding Requirements" are designed to provide well-understood and easy-to-implement rules while maximizing coverage, i.e., the subset of CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.